75-year-old woman may have been killed by stray bullet from earlier homicide

 A 75-year-old woman found shot dead late Saturday may have been struck by a stray bullet from a homicide earlier in the day.

 Sgt.
-Clay Williams, spokesperson for the sheriff's office, said in an email Sunday that investigators are looking into whether Leonard was struck by a stray bullet from the Mason Street shooting but haven't confirmed it.
+Clay Williams, spokesperson for the sheriff's office, said Sunday that investigators are looking into whether Leonard was struck by a stray bullet from the Mason Street shooting but haven't confirmed it.

 Anyone with information is asked to call the sheriff's office at 478-751 -7500, or Macon Regional Crime Stoppers at 1-877-68CRIME.